top of page

 “The deepest principle in human nature is the craving to be appreciated.”
 William James

-According to a Quantum Workplace, employees that feel they will be recognized are almost three times as likely to be engaged, yet 35% of employees say they receive recognition monthly or weekly.
+According to Quantum Workplace, employees who feel they will be recognized are almost three times as likely to be engaged, yet 35% of employees say they receive recognition monthly or weekly.
 Further, half of employees say they would like more recognition for their work.
 The bottom line is that feeling appreciated is a basic human need.
 Employees simply will not stay with your organization and do their best work if they don't feel appreciated.

 In the past, if I was summoned to my leader’s office, my first thought wasn’t, “Here we go again.
 More appreciation and recognition.”
 It was, “Uh oh, what have I done now?”
 The fact is that most leaders just don’t show enough recognition and appreciation.
 So, why don’t we show it more?
 Some of the reasons include busyness, feeling like it’s not important, feeling overwhelmed with existing responsibilities, and personal discomfort with showing appreciation.